yzpt/airflow_carburants/README.md

 # Airflow & PostgreSQL : Prix des carburants en France

-Implementing a data pipeline with Airflow and PostgreSQL through three different approaches:
+Implementing a data pipeline with Airflow and PostgreSQL through 4 different approaches:
+- Local with python environment
-- Local
+- Local cluster of containers with docker compose
-- Docker
+- Cloud run with Docker images on GCP
 - GCP : Composer & BigQuery

 <hr>